 Fitted and Flat Tarps

 Smoke tarps come in two basic styles: fitted and flat.
-Fitted smoke tarps are often known as nose tarps because they fit over the front nose of the load to guarantee all of the necessary surface area is covered.
+Fitted smoke tarps are often known as nose tarps because they fit over the front nose of the load to guarantee all of the necessary surface areas are covered.
 Unfortunately, fitted smoke tarps do not always work well with loads that are not perfectly rectangular, square, or circular.
 Irregular loads tend to be better protected with flat tarps secured with bungee cords or straps.

 A typical flat smoke tarp is a 10 x 12 or 12 x 12 piece of vinyl.
-Some truck drivers recommend going to your local big box store and purchasing one or two cheap blue tarps for use as smoke tarps; we do not recommend this practice at all.
+Some truck drivers recommend going to your local big-box store and purchasing one or two cheap blue tarps for use as smoke tarps; we do not recommend this practice at all.
 Why?
 Because blue tarps are not meant to withstand the punishment of the open road.
 They fall apart very quickly and, in the end, cost more money by having to be replaced so often.

 Mytee Products carries a 10 x 12 heavy-duty smoke tarp made with 18-ounce vinyl.
 It is rugged enough to withstand a good deal of punishment and sufficiently durable to last for years.
 If you regularly transport loads requiring smoke tarps, we highly recommend this product.